SpongeBob SquarePants: Revenge of the Flying Dutchman: Home console version

 One day, SpongeBob wakes up and begins playing fetch with Gary, leading the snail to dig up a treasure chest.
-SpongeBob opens the chest and finds a bottle, which, upon rubbing it, releases doubloons all over Bikini Bottom and releases The Flying Dutchman.
-The Flying Dutchman tells SpongeBob that he will take Gary to work on his ship for all eternity for digging him up; after briefly leaving to check on his ship, he makes good on this promise.
+SpongeBob opens the chest and finds a bottle, which, upon rubbing it, scatters doubloons all over Bikini Bottom and releases The Flying Dutchman.
+The Dutchman tells SpongeBob that he will take Gary to work on his ship for all eternity for disturbing his rest.
+After briefly leaving to check on his ship, he makes good on this promise.

-SpongeBob proceeds to travel across seven different locations to recover letter tiles; there are nine in each, which spell out his name, and each set leads to a treasure.
-These treasures, as explained by one of Squidward's books on "How to Defeat Evil Spirits", are personal possessions from when the Dutchman was alive, which can apparently weaken him; according to the book, collecting all seven will make SpongeBob immune to the Dutchman's hypnotizing spell, allowing him to put up a fight to save Bikini Bottom.
+SpongeBob travels across seven locations to recover letter tiles; there are nine in each, which spell out his name, and each set leads to a treasure.
+These treasures, as explained by one of Squidward's books on "How to Defeat Evil Spirits", are personal possessions from when the Dutchman was alive, which can apparently weaken him.
+According to the book, collecting all seven will make SpongeBob immune to the Dutchman's hypnotizing spell, allowing him to put up a fight to save Bikini Bottom.

-To collect the tiles, SpongeBob must complete a wide assortment of challenges and missions for other characters, such as delivering food for Mr. Krabs in Downtown Bikini Bottom, fixing Patrick's TV antenna, helping Sandy rid her tree dome of bees and wasps after giving her a beehive (that he mistakes for an acorn) as a gift, bringing Patrick food, winning a jellyfishing contest, beating all the games at Plankton's new amusement park "Chum World", assisting Sandy with cleaning up garbage, curing Patrick's stomachache, chasing down Plankton, and defeating Larry the Lobster and Sandy in karate matches.
+To collect the tiles, SpongeBob must complete a wide assortment of challenges and missions for other characters, such as delivering food for Mr. Krabs in Downtown Bikini Bottom, fixing Patrick's TV antenna, helping Sandy rid her treedome of bees and wasps after giving her a beehive (that he mistakes for an acorn) as a gift, winning a jellyfishing contest, beating all the games at Plankton's new amusement park "Chum World", and defeating Larry the Lobster and Sandy in karate matches.

-As SpongeBob continues in his quest and becomes increasingly impervious to the Dutchman's power, the Dutchman hypnotizes and kidnaps his other friends (apparently extremely satisfied with Gary's hard work, unlike his old crew) and terrorizes Bikini Bottom.
-This culminates with attempting to murder SpongeBob by dropping heavy crates and barrels into his house, forcing him to flee.
-He winds up in the Dutchman's graveyard, where he assists the Dutchman's disgruntled pirates get their fair share of "booty" (i.e. doubloons) in exchange for the use of their cannons and collects the seventh and final treasure.
+As SpongeBob becomes increasingly impervious to the Dutchman's power, the Dutchman – satisfied with Gary's hard work, unlike that of his old crew – hypnotizes and kidnaps his other friends and terrorizes Bikini Bottom.
+The Dutchman attacks SpongeBob in his house by dropping heavy objects from his ship.
+Firing himself out of a cannon dropped by the Dutchman, SpongeBob winds up in the Dutchman's graveyard, where he exchanges doubloons with the Dutchman's disgruntled pirates for the use of their cannons and collects the seventh and final treasure.

-Believing himself to now be immune to the Dutchman, SpongeBob boards the Dutchman's ship and rescues his friends, but is confronted by the Dutchman.
-His cockiness is crushed by the omniscient narrator, who informs him that Squidward's book was out-of-date and that the new edition explains he is mostly immune to the Dutchman's magic, but not completely.
-He proceeds to fight the Dutchman anyway, and his victory is cemented by sucking the Dutchman back into his bottle.
+Believing himself to now be immune to the Dutchman, SpongeBob boards the Dutchman's ship and rescues his friends but is confronted by the Dutchman.
+His cockiness is crushed by the omniscient narrator, who informs him that Squidward's book was out-of-date and that the new edition explains he is mostly immune to the Dutchman's magic, but not completely; while he is immune to the hypnosis spell, he is not immune to getting hurt.
+He fights the Dutchman anyway, and he sucks the Dutchman back into his bottle.
 Afterward, as the Dutchman's ship catches fire, SpongeBob escapes with his friends on a flying boat to celebrate at the Krusty Krab.